kchen21/FifteenSlidingNumbersPuzzle/README.md

 [gh-pages]: https://kchen21.github.io/FifteenSlidingNumbersPuzzle/

 Fifteen Sliding Numbers Puzzle is a re-creation of an original game called 15 Puzzle (https://en.wikipedia.org/wiki/15_puzzle).
+It uses jQuery to manipulate the DOM, creating a simple, intuitive UI.

 ## Rules